lbryio/lbry.com/content/faq/how-to-encrypt-wallet.md

 title: How do I encrypt my wallet?
 category: wallet
 ---
+*Note: The below instructions are the the [lBRYCrd Full Blockchain wallet](https://github.com/lbryio/lbrycrd) and not the default wallet that ships with the LBRY App.
+We are still working on an encryption solution for this.*

 You can use `lbrycrd-cli encryptwallet <passphrase>` to encrypt your wallet.